Reddit-platform-clone/FrontEnd/Documentation/docs/Kareem/Content.md

 # Content
-### The 'Content' component is responsible for displaying a list of posts fetched from a server API.
-It provides options for sorting and viewing posts and allows users to interact with individual posts, such as upvoting, saving, and joining communities.
+### The Content function is a React component that displays a list of posts.
+It fetches the posts from an API based on the sorting type and user authentication status.
+The component also handles user interactions such as voting, joining communities, saving posts, reporting posts, and hiding posts.
+It includes pagination to load more posts and has options to change the sorting type and view type.
+It also displays recent posts if the user is logged in.

 1. **useState**: React hook functions to manage component state.
    - `posts`: Manages the array of posts fetched from the API.